 Inspection of ‘first in human’ clinical trials

-Clinical trials of medicinal products given to humans for the first time (first in human – FIH) must, as any other clinical trials, be approved by the Danish Medicines Agency before initiation.
-The Danish Medicines Agency inspects all FIH clinical trials and all trial sites, before the first trial subject is included.
+Clinical trials of medicinal products given to humans for the first time (first in human - FIH) must, as any other clinical trials, be approved by the Danish Medicines Agency before initiation.
+The Danish Medicines Agency reviews and assesses all FIH clinical trials, including all trial sites, with a view to determining whether to inspect the trial before the first trial participant is included.
+There will be FIH trials where we assess that there is no need for an inspection, either because we know the trial site from previous inspections, or because the investigational drug has a very low risk profile.
+This is assessed on a trial by trial basis.

-- how it is ensured that patients are administered the medication correctly, e.g. staggered dosing, dosage levels, etc.
+4. how it is ensured that patients are administered the medication correctly, e.g. staggered dosing, dosage levels

 Agreement with an intensive care unit

-The Danish Medicines Agency believes that the physician responsible for a clinical trial (principal investigator) should make an agreement with an intensive care unit before an FIH clinical trial is initiated.
+The physician responsible for a clinical trial (principal investigator) must make an agreement in writing with an intensive care unit before an FIH clinical trial is initiated.
 This should ensure that acute emergency staff is available in case of serious adverse reactions or events related to the treatment.

 The agreement must include information on the investigational medicinal product, the trial design (plus inclusion rate) and the date of expected start-up and completion of the clinical trial.